akshay-joshi-25/Price-Elasticity-and-Demand-Analysis-of-Avocados-in-California/README.md

 ## Conventional Avocados

 Notes:
-- Las Vegas (conventional) observed price range is [0.73, 1.14] - total volume for prices [1.2, 1.3] are extrapolated beyond the data and less reliable.
+- Las Vegas observed price range is [0.73, 1.14] - total volume for prices [1.2, 1.3] are extrapolated beyond the data and less reliable.
-- Sacramento (conventional) observed price range is [0.97, 1.54] - total volume for prices [0.8, 0.9] are extrapolated beyond the data and less reliable.
+- Sacramento observed price range is [0.97, 1.54] - total volume for prices [0.8, 0.9] are extrapolated beyond the data and less reliable.
-- San Francisco (conventional) observed price range is [0.99, 1.67] - total volume for prices [0.8, 0.9] are extrapolated beyond the data and less reliable.
+- San Francisco observed price range is [0.99, 1.67] - total volume for prices [0.8, 0.9] are extrapolated beyond the data and less reliable.

 <img width="786" height="246" alt="image" src="https://github.com/user-attachments/assets/325cb525-3f40-44d8-a785-05de575384f2" />

+## Organic Avocados

+Notes:
+- Las Vegas observed price range is [1.30, 1.65] - prices [1.7, 1.8] are extrapolated beyond the data and less reliable.
+- Los Angeles observed price range is [1.44, 2.10] - prices [1.3, 1.4] are extrapolated beyond the data and less reliable.
+- San Diego observed price range is [1.33, 2.34] - prices [1.3] are extrapolated beyond the data and less reliable.
+- San Francisco observed price range is [1.36, 2.26] - prices [1.3] are extrapolated beyond the data and less reliable.